Distance: 30 miles out and back

 Shortening the ride: Ride to the summit and turn around.
 The north side gives you a much better descent.

 Adding miles: As I promised, you can keep riding in either direction.
-At the southern end you’re on Foxen Canyon Road, a beloved cycling route that runs to Los Olivos.
+At the southern end you’re on Foxen Canyon Road, a beloved (but to my mind fairly ordinary) cycling route that runs to Los Olivos.
 Now you’re in the heart of the Solvang cycling network, discussed in the Mt.
 Figueroa ride.
 Cat Canyon Rd. and Palmer Rd. are also reputed to be worth riding.

 At the other end, Hwy 166 is a highway but not a frantic one, and you can ride west, then take surface roads paralleling Hwy 101 to the riding around San Luis Obispo, Corbett Canyon Road being a local favorite.